AlmightyFloppyFish/sfsdb/README.md

  * Optional caching, Automatically managed for a free performance boost at no usage cost
  * Optional indexing, Bundle index data together with your saves and [query them with the Rust language itself](https://github.com/AlmightyFloppyFish/sfsdb/blob/master/examples/indexed.rs#59)

+## Status
+Some concerns have been raised about how redundency is handled during concurrent access.
+This has made me rethink some of the design decision and some internal drastic changes will be made.
+For these reasons I cannot recommend using Sfsdb in production yet.

 ## Documentation
 [API Documentation](https://docs.rs/sfsdb/)